-After parking, we start up the road.
+After parking, we started up the road.
 We're headed to the open slopes

 above the buildings.

-After leaving the road we follow a drainage.
+After leaving the road we followed a drainage

 Hiking through a grove of aspens